integr8ly/cloud-resource-operator/README.md

 creating certain resources such as Amazon AWS Credentials.
 If using the AWS provider, ensure the Cloud Credential Operator is running.

-***Note: This operator is in the very early stages of development.
-There will be bugs and regular breaking changes***

 ## Supported Cloud Resources
 | Cloud Resource 	| Openshift 	| AWS 	|
 |:--------------:	|:---------:	|:---------:	|